When to use bold

 So, if you are unsure about whether a word should be bold, don't do it.

-Names in the "Historical context" section
+Names in the "History and etymology" section

-Relevant names mentioned in the section on historical context (after whom a disease is named, who first described it etc.) should be bold.
+Relevant names mentioned in the section on historical context (after whom a disease is named, who first described it, etc.) should be bold.

 - "It was initially described by Blackman and Dandy in 1914."